How to Visit Shoshone Falls, Idaho (October-November)

 Visit Shoshone Falls: History in a Nutshell

-Shoshone Falls was named for the Lemhi Shoshone.
+One of the easiest day trips from Boise, the capital of Idaho, Shoshone Falls was named for the Lemhi Shoshone.
 For a long time, the Native Americans inhabited the area, depending on the Snake River as their primary food source.
 Although a few expeditions explored this southern Idaho’s region in the early 19th century, none of them seem to come across the site.
 American and British-Canadian fur trappers are believed to be the first parties to visit Shoshone Falls.

 Shoshone Falls has been a popular site to explore since the 19th century.
-While some of Idaho’s famous destinations set near main roads, this massive waterfall was rather isolated.
+While some of Idaho’s famous destinations were set near main roads, this massive waterfall was rather isolated.
 Pioneers traveling along the Oregon Trail would often detour from their path to admire the natural splendor of Shoshone Fall.

 Locals, in their turn, strived to protect their crown jewel and demanded the creation of a national park in the early 1900s.
 Congress never approved their proposal.
 In 1919, the Shoshone Falls Memorial Park Association tried to create a memorial park at the waterfall for World War I veterans.
 This plan also failed mostly due to the difficulties of obtaining the land.

 Finally, Frederick and Martha Adams purchased the property from Senator Clark and donated it to the City of Twin Falls in 1932.
 The land was to be used as a public park.
-A year later, the State of Idaho donated additional parcel of land to the west of the original park to the City of Twin Falls.
+A year later, the State of Idaho donated an additional parcel of land to the west of the original park to the City of Twin Falls.

 Today, the park encompasses the south bank of the Snake River, including the waterfall.
 Nearly 300,000 vehicles stop at Shoshone Falls Park every year.
 This number doesn’t include locals and tourists accessing the place by water or on foot.